wolfSSL/wolfssl-examples/pq/stateful_hash_sig/README.md

 https://github.com/wolfSSL/wolfssl/blob/master/INSTALL

-The XMSS/XMSS^MT example requires that the xmss-reference repository has been cloned and patched.
+The XMSS/XMSS^MT example requires that the xmss-reference repository has been cloned, patched, and built.
 Please see item 20 in the wolfSSL repo's INSTALL file.

-The patch to use is `0001-Patch-to-support-xmss-reference-integration.patch` from this XMSS/XMSS^MT example.
+The patch to use is `0001-Patch-to-support-wolfSSL-xmss-reference-integration.patch` from this XMSS/XMSS^MT example.

 # Building the LMS/HSS example